-Psoriasis.
+Psorasis.
 During our Phase 1 NASH fibrosis trial with GR-MD-02, a clinical effect on plaque psoriasis was observed in a NASH patient who also had this disease.
 This patient had marked improvement in her psoriasis, with improvement beginning after the third infusion.
 She reported that her psoriasis was "completely gone" and her skin was "normal" after the fourth infusion.
 Her skin remained normal for 17 months after the final infusion of study drug.
 The patient is convinced that the improvement in her psoriasis is related to the study drug.

 This serendipitous finding, combined with galectin-3 protein being markedly upregulated in the capillary epithelia (small blood vessels) of the psoriatic dermis (plaque lesions), led to a phase 2a trial in patients with moderate to severe plaque psoriasis.
 GR-MD-02 inhibition of galectin-3 may attenuate capillary changes in the psoriatic dermis and inflammatory recruitment, perhaps explaining the improvements observed in the NASH fibrosis trial patient.
-In this open-label, unblinded trial (no placebo, all patients knowingly receive active drug), 10 patients with moderate to severe plaque psoriasis are administered GR-MD-02 every two weeks for 12 weeks.
+In this open-label, unblinded trial (no placebo, all patients knowingly receive active drug), 5 patients with moderate to severe plaque psoriasis were administered GR-MD-02 every two weeks for 24 weeks.
 In May 2016, we reported positive results on the first four patients after 12 weeks of therapy.
 Based on these results, we modified the trial to include 24 weeks of therapy.
-We anticipate top line data for at least 5 patients who have received 24 weeks of therapy in this trial by the end of the third quarter of 2016.
+In August 2016, we reported on four patients after 24 weeks of therapy and one patient after 12 weeks of therapy.
+The four patients who received 24 weeks of therapy experienced an average of 48% improvement in their plaque psoriasis.
+At this time, the average response in all five patients remains at 50% with one patient having an 82% improvement.
+However, there are existing drugs on the market in this disease that produce 75% and higher improvements in 60-90% of patients.
+While we are encouraged that this study has demonstrated clinically meaningful results in a human disease with GR-MD-02, the next steps would entail a controlled, does-ranging clinical trial which we do not expect to conduct absent a strategic partnership.
+The results of this Phase 2a clinical trial was presented at the Maui Derm for Dermatologists meeting in March 2017.